UPCOMING

 Verdin

-Fashion Designer, Gustavo Nunez was born in Guadalajara, Mexico where he grew up watching his mother design women’s sportswear, learning about fabrics and garment construction first hand.
+Fashion Designer, Gustavo Verdin was born in Guadalajara, Mexico where he grew up watching his mother design women’s sportswear, learning about fabrics and garment construction first hand.

 At a young age, Nunez moved to Los Angeles to pursue his career in fashion.
 Soon, he arrived in New York City with $400 to his name and got a job as a pattern maker.
 Within a few years he rose to Head Pattern Maker, managing a large team.